-Currently the best equation for estimating glomerular filtration rate (GFR) from serum creatinine in children is the Bedside Schwartz equation for use with creatinine methods with calibration traceable to IDMS1, 2.
+Currently the best equation for estimating glomerular filtration rate (GFR) from serum creatinine in children is the Bedside Schwartz equation for use with creatinine methods with calibration traceable to an isotope dilution mass spectroscopy (IDMS)1, 2.
 All laboratories should be using creatinine methods calibrated to be IDMS traceable.
 Read more about creatinine standardization.
 Using the original Schwartz equation with a creatinine value from a method with calibration traceable to IDMS will overestimate GFR by 20 to 40%.

 GFR (mL/min/1.73 m2) = (0.41 × Height in cm) / Creatinine in mg/dL